 - They let the search engines know that you have a new page (or improved page) to view.

 If you would like all of this in one PDF guide with a Checklist to ensure that you do not miss anything, plus a list of the resources that I recommend you need to really master your Search Engine Marketing, simply download my guide below.

-My free “SEO for Solicitors” guideshares the methods I have used to get to the top of Google myself, and the method I have used for my clients.
+My free “SEO for Solicitors” guide shares the methods I have used to get to the top of Google myself, and the method I have used for all of my law firm owner.
 So if you want to get your law firm website to the top of Google, enter your details below and I will immediately send it to you:

 To receive my detailed PDF Guide to SEO For Solicitors, simply click the button below, enter your details and it will instantly be emailed to you.